Telemedicine Consults & Transfers

 - Consult with an emergency physician at the other hospital

 - Review medical history and laboratory results

 - View radiology images

-Together, the physicians may decide that local care is appropriate or that the patient should be transferred to Abington Memorial Hospital for more advanced treatment with our experts.
+Together, the physicians may decide that local care is appropriate or that the patient should be transferred to Abington Hospital, Jefferson Hospital for Neurosciences or Jefferson University Hospital for more advanced treatment with our experts.

 Transfer After Consult

 Telemedicine consult happens quickly, so transfer can be fast if needed.
-Abington Health’s One-Call Transfer Service handles transfers rapidly, 24/7.
-Transferred patients may be treated with the latest technology in our Neurovascular Laboratory and cared for in our neurocritical intensive care unit (neuro-ICU).
+Abington – Jefferson Health’s One-Call Transfer Service handles transfers rapidly, 24/7.
+Transferred patients may be treated with the latest technology in Abington's Neurovascular Laboratory and cared for in our neurocritical intensive care unit (neuro-ICU).